adharshrj/JustSearch/README.md

 # Pokemon Search

-The information and images are owned by Pokémon™, ® Nintendo
+Information and Images are from Bulbapedia.